 In 2016, Kerley failed to make it out of the 400m heats at the Olympic Trials.
 He was green.

-The Texan was a great athlete, but growing up in Texas he played a lot of basketball and football.
-Kerley said he didn’t focus on track until walking on at South Plains junior college in 2014 at the urging of friends and family.
+The Texan was a great athlete, but growing up there he played a lot of basketball and football.
+Kerley didn’t focus on track until walking on at South Plains junior college in 2014 at the urging of friends and family.
 He ran so well he transferred to Texas A&M after one season.